DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/permissions/permission-brief.md

 # Description of container management permissions

 Container management permissions are based on a multi-dimensional permission management system created by global permission management and Kubernetes RBAC permission management.
-Supports cluster-level and namespace-level permission control, helping users to conveniently and flexibly set different operation permissions for IAM users and user groups (a collection of users) under a tenant.
+Supports cluster-level and namespace-level permission control, helping users to conveniently and flexibly set different operation permissions for IAM users and groups (a collection of users) under a tenant.

 ## Cluster permissions

 Cluster permissions are based on the ClusterRolebinding authorization of Kubernetes RBAC.
-Cluster permission settings allow users/user groups to have cluster-related permissions.
+Cluster permission settings allow users/groups to have cluster-related permissions.
 The current default cluster role is `Cluster Admin` (does not have permission to create and delete clusters).

 ### `Cluster Admin`